In this section

 - Development of a functional restoration plan

 Biofeedback is a technique used to help decrease pain.
-Using sensors, you can prevent and reduce pain by learing to control body functions like breathing and muscle tension.
+Using sensors, you can prevent and reduce pain by learning to control body functions like breathing and muscle tension.

 Stress management, Relaxation, and Mindfulness training